BioLM/py-biolm/docs/model-docs/esm_1v_masking.rst

     :author: Zeeshan Siddiqui
     :class-container: sd-p-2 sd-outline-muted sd-rounded-1

 On this page, we will show and explain the use of ESM-1V.
-As well as document the BioLM API for folding, demonstrate no-code and code interfaces to folding.
+As well as document the BioLM API for predicting the impact of single amino acid substitutions on protein function, and demonstrate no-code and code interfaces for variant effect predictions.

 -----------
 Description